panseeatta/OCR-tools/README.md

 - Put all the images (i.e., scanned pages) in a single folder.
 Make sure they all have the same file type.
 - Right-click and save converter.py, and put it in the same folder that has all your images.
 - Right click > Edit with IDLE to change the settings.
   - In the example file, the PDF it will produce is called `output.pdf` .
 This can be changed to whatever you like.
-Also, in this example file, the it'll work if all the images are .PNGs.
+Also, in this example file, it'll work if all the images are .PNGs.
 If you have something else (say, JPGs), change where it says `.png` to whatever your image file type is.
 - Save and close the file.
 Double-click to run it.

 *Note: to use this, you need to have python and img2pdf installed!
 Install img2pdf by using the command `pip install img2pdf`*